How Medical Imaging Datasets Can Help AI to Diagnosis the Covid-19 Like Deadly Virus?

 Actually, while handling a patient, a radiologist or technician has to come in physical contact with the patient for instructions about how to position and breathe correctly.
 AI is used to take the human presence out of the exam room and allow the radiologist to guide the patient through the process contact-free minimizing their risk of getting infected.

 Medical Imaging Datasets for COVID-19 Analysis

 To develop the AI model that can detect such disease through medical imaging analysis, a huge amount of training dataset is required.
 As the COVID-19 smart image-reading system has been trained using similar clinical data and aims to close this gap.

 Moreover, AI in medical imaging and diagnostics can conduct a comparative analysis of multiple CT scan images of the same patient and measure the changes in infections.
 That helps doctors to track the development of the disease, evaluate the treatment and arrive at the prognosis for the patients.

 It can assist doctors in diagnosing, triaging, and evaluating COVID-19 patients speedily and effectively.
 The COVID-19 smart image-reading system also supports AI image-reading remotely by medical professionals outside the epidemic areas.

 The medical imaging community globally united to control such disease with early and safe detection of such disease using the AI.
 Hence, to create and share the medical imaging dataset, The Radiological Society of North America continues to build on its extensive body of COVID-19 research and education resources, announcing a new initiative to build a COVID-19 Imaging Data Repository.

 This open data repository will compile images and correlative data from institutions, practices, and societies around the world to create a comprehensive source for COVID-19 research and education efforts like training the new AI models.

-And such data can be also used by a highly experienced radiologist to analyze and annotate the area of interest to create the medical imaging datasets for developing the more reliable AI model that can easily and timely detect such an epidemic with the best level of accuracy.
+And such data can be also used by a highly experienced radiologist to analyze and annotate the area of interest to create the medical imaging datasets for developing a more reliable AI model that can easily and timely detect such an epidemic with the best level of accuracy.